TieDyedDevil/XS/TUTORIAL.md

 Now that we've introduced `$ifs`, we can turn our attention to the backquote (`) operator.
 As in other shells, backquote captures the output of a command or function.
-The syntax is slightly different that what you've seen elsewhere:
+The syntax is slightly different than what you've seen elsewhere:

 ```